GreenBeanio/Garrett-s-General-Software-Licenses/Terms.md

 "Using this project" means:

 - Using this project as is.
-- Using this project as a component.
+- Using this project as a component or derivative work.
-  - Using as a component includes uses such as a library, package, module, framework, platform, etc, in a new project.
+  - Using as a component or derivative work includes use cases such as a library, package, module, framework, platform, etc, in a new project.
 - Making modifications to this project.
   - Modifications are any actions that involve addition, deletion, and/or changing of the contents from the original project.

-"Creations derived from the original content" means:

-- New creations that build directly on the original content of this project.

-"Creations derived from the original content" does not mean:

-- Calling interfaces or components from the original content of this project.
+**** I don't know about the stuff below maybe allowing other licenses to be used could be a bad idea.
+Some tricksters might try and take advantage of that *****

 Exceptions can be made under the following situations:

 1. You keep the contents of the original project as this license.
 2. You use another license that is compliant, permissible, and satisfies the provisions of this license for any modifications you made to the original contents of this project.
+While also retaining a copy of this license if a license and copyright notice is required for this license.
-3. You use another license that is compliant, permissible, and satisfies the provisions of this license for any new additions made to this project, outside of the original contents, that is created from the original contents.
+3. You use another license that is compliant, permissible, and satisfies the provisions of this license for any new additions made to this project, outside of the original contents, that is created or derived from the original contents.
+While also retaining a copy of this license if a license and copyright notice is required for this license.
+    1. In this context created or derived means building upon this project directly.
+Not using or calling this project inside of your project.
+        - Adding a new function, interface, component, classes, etc. to this project that builds upon this project would count as being created or derived in this context.
+        - Calling functions, interfaces, components, classes, etc. from this project from somewhere else in your project would not count as being created or derived in this context.

+If other projects were also used as components in your project it's important that their license does not require your entire project to use their license.
+For this project to be used in your project it must be allowed to keep its license.

 <h3 id="State_Changes">State Changes</h3>